csi-covid19/csi-covid19.github.io/index.md

 An email with a link to a zoom meeting for next Thursdays College Council/Faculty Senate meeting was sent out.

+[link](/CUNY/4-22-guidance-10.pdf) CUNY releases the 10th go-around of Guidance.
+This time on CR/NCR etc.

 [link](/CUNY/4-20-chancellor-budget) The Chancellor spells it out:

 Effective immediately, the University is implementing a freeze on all personnel actions, including all hires and discretionary salary increases.
 Some exceptions that will be considered include health and safety positions and faculty searches in which an offer has already been made.
 Such cases will need to be presented to a Vacancy Review Committee that will be created in the coming days.